Autopilot (AIOps Module)

 • Syslog or SNMP Trap Validity Check

-Checks that appropriate log data is being collected from all monitored devices set as log exporters.
-If no data has been collected for a device in the previous 24-hour period, the plugin will schedule the device for an immediate repoll to attempt to remedy the problem.
+If no data has been collected from a log exporting device in the previous 24-hour period, the model schedules the device for an immediate discovery poll to attempt to remedy the problem.

 • Unlocked Template Thresholds Detected